 2.0 Objectives of Study

-This study seeks to confirm the use of the candidate terrestrial crayfish habitat.
-If use is confirmed, we will gather information on the abundance and species of crayfish using the habitat.
+This study seeks to confirm the use of the candidate bat maternity colonies.
+If use is confirmed, we will gather information on the abundance and species of bats using the maternity colonies.

 3.0 Timing of Study